 Rocket Japanese is built around recorded audio in the form of dialogues.
-The dialogues have English explanations and usually teach the language in "chunks" or phrases versus individual words (this is great for conversational Japanese).
+The dialogues have English explanations and usually teach the language in "chunks" or phrases versus individual words (this is great for learning to speak Japanese conversationally).

 Rocket Japanese emphasizes more formal Japanese but does make a distinction between the various levels of politeness.

 What really makes the program standout is that Rocket Japanese also has a hefty literacy component.
-Level 1 covers Hiragana and Katakana.
-Levels 2 and 3 focus on learning Kanji.
+Level 1 covers kana.
+Levels 2 and 3 focus on learning kanji.
 This includes videos on how to actually write the characters.

 From $4+ per month

 15+ minutes a day

 Japanesepod101 is really closer to an app than a program.
 It's built around audio lessons just like Rocket Japanese.

 The main difference is that Rocket Japanese is more structured and provides more resources for reading and writing overall.

 Japanesepod101 is also a lot cheaper than Rocket Japanese.

 Japanesepod101 is one of the most popular Japanese learning resources out there.